digime/digime-sdk-nodejs/documents/storage/download-storage-files.md

 ```

-For more details on what options can be passed please check type [DownloadStorageFileOptions](../interfaces/Types.DownloadStorageFileOptions.html)
+For more details on what options can be passed please check {@link Types.DownloadStorageFileOptions | DownloadStorageFileOptions}

 This method will return: